 The AIA has posted guidance documents including for offices and retail stores, plus emerging research.
 Tools include a seven-step risk management plan and a re-occupancy assessment tool.
 They have also provided a page of resources for architects.

 The AIHA has made available recommendation documents for 19 business types on its Back To Work Safely webpage.
 This includes the Reopening: Guidance for General Office Settings.
 Additional information is on its Coronavirus Outbreak Resource Center.

 BOMA has posted a set of guidance documents for building owners and real estate professionals, including checklists for reoccupying buildings, tenant FAQs and considerations for evacuations while following social distancing.

 The CDC has general information for individuals and organizations, including a page for businesses and workplaces.
 Unlike most of the suggestions from the engineering groups below, the CDC does not have specific recommendations for HVAC operation.

 Mechanical Engineering Resources

 ASHRAE has posted a number of guidelines on this technical resource page.
-This includes the news post regarding COVID-19 Building Readiness/Reopening Guidance.
-A special epidemic task force consisting of numerous experts from academia, government and industry has contributed to ASHRAE Position Document on Infectious Aerosols, with technical guidance for HVAC in several building types.
+The ASHRAE Epidemic Task Force for Building Readiness has posted a 119-page slide deck with guidance updated on 8/19/2020.
+Previously a special epidemic task force consisting of numerous experts from academia, government and industry has contributed to ASHRAE Position Document on Infectious Aerosols, with technical guidance for HVAC in several building types.

 ASHRAE’s European counterpart, REHVA, provides this COVID-19 Guidance page, including a concise, eight-page guidelines paper, and also literature, FAQs and a webinar with downloadable slides.